;

 The Problem

 The project was a single family home on a steep sloped lot with the garage at ground level.
 The entry was on the second floor of the front elevation with an exterior stair and a landing deck that were old and required replacement.
 The Owner was an electrical contractor who hired an engineer and several contractors to help with the renovation, including a Framing Contractor that he had worked with in the past.
 During demolition of the stairs & landing, the Framer explained they would barricade the entry door by screwing through the trim.
-Worried about damage, the Owner adamantly refused and promised to barricade from inside the house.
-So the Framer removed the deck.
+Worried about damage, the Owner adamantly refused, and promised to barricade from inside the house.
+So, the Framer removed the deck.
 In a hurry to leave one morning, the Owner walked backward out the front door and fell more than 10 feet to the ground, breaking both his legs; we know this because there was gruesome security video.
 The Owner sued the Framer for not having barricaded the door, thereby causing his accident.

 The Solution

 Pete Fowler Construction was hired by the lawyer for the Framer to evaluate liability.
 We analyzed conflicting deposition testimony from the Plaintiff, his wife, son, and expert, as well as personnel of the Framer.
 The Framer's crew claimed the Owner created a barricade of chairs and hazard tape.
 The Owner and his expert testified that the conversation with the Framers did not happen; the plaintiff was not an "Owner-Builder"; and that it was the Framer's sole responsibility to create a barricade, regardless of a verbal request.
 We compiled supporting information from the contractor's license law, OSHA, and other industry standards.
-We refuted the expert's 6 opinions one-by-one, then drew and supported the following conclusions in our Report:
+We refuted the expert's ten opinions one-by-one, then drew and supported the following conclusions in our Report:

 1. The plaintiff was the Owner-Builder, serving as his own general contractor...